What Spiritual Leaders Need to Know

 2. Asking for history is essential.

 Following full disclosure, I was stunned and devastated by the number of people my husband had sexually acted out with before marriage.
 I think he was a little stunned as well.
 Full disclosure was the first time he had ever acknowledged the full narrative of his sexual history.
-Because none of these non-committal “hook-ups” had officially gone “all the way”, they were each treated by different Bishops as isolated incidents that needed only to be confessed of, “repented of”, swept under the rug, and forgotten.
+Because none of these non-committal “hook-ups” had officially gone “all the way”, they were each treated by different faith leaders as isolated incidents that needed only to be confessed of, “repented of”, swept under the rug, and forgotten.
 My husband throughout his life was only too grateful for another excuse to “forget about it and move on” and feel that now he had this thing “under control.”
 This well-meaning approach to repentance inadvertently deepened his addict mindset and enabled him to continue his acting out.
 If these Bishops would have asked about more about his sexual history, it would have become clear much earlier in his life that his sexual problems were more than isolated incidents, but rather a pattern of behavior that needed to be recognized, addressed, and dealt with.
 What he desperately needed was someone to help him see Step 1: “My life is unmanageable!”
 This is the beginning of recovery.
-Instead, what most Bishops do is the opposite: “You’re not a bad guy, it’s not that bad.
+Instead, what most faith leaders do is the opposite: “You’re not a bad guy, it’s not that bad.
 Don’t be too hard on yourself.
 Forget about the past and move on.
 You’re going to be just fine.”
 While well-meaning, this is the worst advice you can give someone who is truly caught in the cycle of addiction.

 3. The level of explicit use is irrelevant in sex addiction.